erysdren/TinyGL/README.md

 - [ ] Fix memory leaks in original code
 - [ ] Clean up syntax where necessary
 - [ ] Implement more GLU functions
+- [ ] Implement areas of OpenGL 1.1 and 1.2 that are missing

 ## License